benjinx/benjinx.github.io/_pages/index.md

 layout: default
 ---

-# Benjinx's Blog
+# Benjamin Campbell's Blog

-Graphics Programming, Engine Development, Blender, and Debugging.
+Unity, Engine Development, Graphics Programming, and Debugging.
 The four horsemen of the apocalypse that I call my life.

 Other technical skills: C++, C#, Unity3D, OpenGL/GLSL, Git, and CMake.